 Lemon Zest Soap

 Since I’ve discovered how easy it was to make my own soap, I’ve been making regular trips to Michael’s to pick up supplies.
 I wish they had more selection though!
 I’m running out of products to try.
 I picked up a 2lb tub of clear glycerin soap to try out on a recent visit.
 I wanted to make some fruit based soaps.
-The first one that came to mind is lemon.
+The first one that came to mind is lemon for a lemon zest soap.
 It always reminds me of “clean” so I figured it was a good one to start with.

 With these melt and pour soap bases, you’ll have perfect soap every time.
 I melt mine in the microwave and then add in my ingredients.
 After you pour it into your soap mold, it takes about an hour to harden and be ready to use.
 It’s really that simple!